Hürtgenwald – Kriegsschauplatz und Nachwirkungen

 Open today

-The Hürtgen Forest is one of the most well-known battlefields of World War II.
-Between the autumn of 1944 and the spring of 1945, heavy fighting occurred here between American and German troops.
-The dense forest, difficult weather, and hard-to-access terrain made the fighting particularly costly.
+The Hürtgen Forest is one of the most famous battlefields of the Second World War.
+Heavy fighting between US and German troops took place here between the fall of 1944 and the spring of 1945.
+The dense forest, difficult weather conditions and inaccessible terrain made the fighting particularly costly.

-Even around Süssendell, these events left traces: bunkers, trenches, and destroyed farms show that the entire region was affected by the war.
-Supply routes, troop movements, and retreat areas extended far beyond the actual combat zone and reached the surrounding forests and villages.
+These events also left their mark around Süssendell: bunkers, trenches and destroyed farms show that the entire region was affected by the war.
+Supply routes, troop movements and retreat areas extended far beyond the actual battle zone and also reached the surrounding forests and villages.

-Many of these remnants are now only recognizable as terrain structures or individual building remains.
-They demonstrate that war impacts far beyond the actual battlefield and always affects the surrounding landscape.
+Many of these remains are now only recognizable as terrain structures or individual structural remains.
+They show that war has an impact far beyond the actual battlefield and always affects the surrounding landscape.

 Impressions